Top of site

 • Check the use-by date of the items for emergency situations and replace them if necessary.

-• Confirm refuge points in the event of a disaster, for example, school, park, etc.
+• Confirm refuge points in the event of a disaster, for example, a school, park, etc.

-• Confirm points of contact in the event of a disaster, for example, distant relatives/’171 Dial’ of NTT.
+• Confirm points of contact in the event of a disaster, for example, distant relatives or the ’NTT 171 Dial.’

-• Put TV at a low level and don’t put too much weight on shelves/chests of drawers.
+• Do not put too much weight on shelves/chests of drawers.

 • Put weighty objects for storage in lockers or bookshelves at a low level and light objects at a higher level.

-• Place furniture such as book shelves, cupboards, and chests of drawers in a position whereby they can be adhered to the wall, and prevent their fall by fixing them with metal fittings to a pole.
+• Place furniture such as book shelves, cupboards, and chests of drawers in a position whereby they can be directly fixed to walls or pillars by using metal L-brackets, etc. Try to prevent things like television sets and computers from falling, by fixing them in place with adhesive tape, or tying them to posts or pillars with a belt, etc.

 Fire prevention

-• Periodically check the operation of the automatic extinguisher in the heating system.
+• Periodically check the operation of the automatic extinguisher in heating appliances.

-• Regulate the area around the fire and use a curtain to help prevent it spreading.
+• Regulate the area around heating appliances and use fire-resistant curtains to help prevent fires.

 Safety

-• Don’t put large furniture in bedrooms, children’s rooms or the rooms of the elderly.
+• Don’t put large pieces of furniture in bedrooms, children’s rooms or the rooms of the elderly.

 • To prevent the shattering of windows and cabinets place a layer of film over them.